Jeff Yass: School choice

 Yass and his wife strongly support school choice, with Janine Yass writing a 2017 opinion piece for The Washington Examiner in support of then-incoming Secretary of Education Betsy DeVos's views at school choice and the couple writing an op-ed in The Philadelphia Inquirer in 2023 advocating for parental school choice in Pennsylvania.
-In November 2021, he donated $5 million to the School Freedom Fund, a PAC that runs ads for Republican candidates running in the 2022 election cycle nationwide.
-From 2010 to 2022, Yass contributed $41.7 million to Students First political action committee; Yass co-founded the PAC, which supports the school choice movement.
+In November 2021, he donated $5 million to the School Freedom Fund, a PAC that ran ads for Republican candidates running in the 2022 election cycle nationwide.
+From 2010 to 2022, Yass contributed $41.7 million to Students First political action committee.
+Yass co-founded the PAC, which supports the school choice movement.

 TikTok

 In September 2023, The Wall Street Journal reported that Yass, an investor in TikTok's parent firm ByteDance, is a major donor to US politicians who have opposed restrictions on TikTok.
 After Yass and Trump met in March 2024 at a Club for Growth event, Trump went from supporting a ban on TikTok to opposing a ban.
 At the same time Yass's SIG bought a substantial share in Digital World Acquisition Corp (DWAC), which it had been acquiring since 2021, providing Trump with a massive influx of money at a time when he faced mounting legal expenses.
 DWAC merged in 2024 with Trump Media, the company that launched Truth Social in 2022.
 A subsequent article by The Philadelphia Inquirer explained that as a market-maker, SIG also shorted the stock, per common market-maker practice, and did not hold an economic position in Trump Media but profited by managing trades in shares and derivatives.
-According to SIG filings with the SEC, the company sold its shares and liquidated the shorts after the merged company began trading as Trump Media.
+According to SIG filings with the Securities and Exchange Commission (SEC), the company sold its shares and liquidated the shorts after the merged company began trading as Trump Media.

 Wealth and taxes

-Yass was the richest resident of Pennsylvania 2022-2025.
+Yass is the richest resident of Pennsylvania since 2022.

 In 2022, an investigation by ProPublica, based on a review of tax returns it obtained, court documents, and securities filings, found that Yass engaged in tax avoidance, through Susquehanna trading strategies that "push legal boundaries" to reduce tax liability.
 ProPublica estimated "that if Yass' tax returns had resembled those of his competitors" (specifically, Ken Griffin, John Overdeck, and David Siegel), Yass "would have paid $1 billion more in federal income taxes" during the period 2013 to 2018.